burningion/bicyclist-defense-jetson/README.md

 ## Running the Server on Startup

-I've included an example service for systemd, `bicyclist-protection.service`.
+If you want to have the webserver start when your Jetson is turned on, I've included an example service for systemd, `bicyclist-protection.service`.
 Copy this to `/etc/systemd/system/`.

 You'll need to replace my username with your username, and the location of this repository's installation there too.